 - My international elective is chosen, approved, and organized.

-- I have researched my host community’s culture.
+- I have researched my host community’s culture and travel risk.

 - I have read about my destination (Websites, Lonely Planet®) and have talked to those who have gone before